 i.
 The words message of the cross sound kind of noble and religious to our twentieth-century ears.
 But in the first century, saying message of the cross was about the same as saying message of the electric chair – except worse!
 What message does a cruel, humiliating, unrelenting instrument of death have?
 No wonder it is foolishness to those who are perishing!

 c.
 To us who are being saved it is the power of God: Though it is a strange message, and regarded as foolish by the perishing, to those who trust in it and are being saved, this message of the cross becomes to them the actual power of God.

 i.
 There is inherent power in the preaching of the true gospel, when it is received with faith.
 The hearing and trusting of the true gospel will bring the power of God into your life.

 d.
-The verb tenses of are perishing and are being saved are significant.
+Those who are perishing, but to us who are being saved: The verb tenses of are perishing and are being saved are significant.
 They both describe a work in progress.
 Each of us is definitely moving in one of those two directions.

 2. (19-21) The wisdom of the world and the wisdom of God.

 For it is written: “I will destroy the wisdom of the wise, and bring to nothing the understanding of the prudent.”
 Where is the wise?
 Where is the scribe?
 Where is the disputer of this age?
 Has not God made foolish the wisdom of this world?
 For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe.